top of page

 Distribution

 We order several boxes of papers each cycle to distribute around our community and to our subscribers.
-Each month, I work with a team of students to sort and address a few hundred papers for the post office, then distribute the rest around the school.
+Each month, I label all 480 papers, organize them into crates by zip code, and take them to the post office.
+This year, we've increased our sales enough to have an entire crate of 30306 papers, significantly reducing our mailing cost.
+Then, we distribute the rest of the papers around the school.
 Students and teachers can read papers in class, at lunch, in the library and any other frequently used spaces on campus.

 Marketing